 - Mental health – improves concentration, and stress and anxiety management.

 - Social skills – encourages cooperation and teamwork; develops friendship and integration.

-- Learning and productivity – develops motivation and improves learning outcomes.
+- Learning and productivity – develop motivation and improves learning outcomes.

-- Positive school environment – reduces aggression and disciplinary issues.
+- A positive school environment – reduces aggression and disciplinary issues.

-- Reduction in anti-social behaviour – reduces likelihood of smoking, illicit drug use and criminal activity.
+- Reduction in anti-social behaviour – reduces the likelihood of smoking, illicit drug use, and criminal activity.

 Probably more interesting is the effect of sports on brain development.
 Regular readers of this blog will be aware that right brain education is a pet subject of mine so I found it particularly interesting to read that “athletes… emitted stronger alpha waves“.
 Just in case you are unfamiliar, the first part of right brain education involves getting the brain consciousness into alpha – which is, to put it simply, a state of enhanced creativity and ability.

 Some time back, I was exploring how to get the brain to think faster, particularly when there are a lot of environmental disturbances.
 It turns out that being trained in sports helps athletes to achieve better results when placed in distracting situations.
 The increased efficiency of their brains allowed them to filter out those distractions and focus on the task at hand – in other words, increased concentration.

 What does sports do for your child’s academic performance?

 - positive link between physical activity and academic performance – children achieved higher grades